-The host MCU can be programmed and debugged over the JTAG/SWD compatible 2x5 pin header [2], labeled as PROG/DEBUG.
+The host MCU can be programmed and debugged over the JTAG/SWD compatible 2x5 pin header [1], labeled as PROG/DEBUG.
 This header allows an external programmer (e.g. CODEGRIP or mikroProg) to be used.
-To enable the JTAG interface, two SMD jumpers labeled as JP5 and JP6 [3] must be populated.
-These jumpers are unpopulated by default, optimizing the pin count so that more pins could be used for a large number of onboard modules and peripherals.
+To enable the JTAG interface, SMD jumper labeled as JP4 [2] must be populated.
+This jumper is unpopulated by default, optimizing the pin count so that more pins could be used for a large number of onboard modules and peripherals.